Children Under 16

 2. Provide U.S. Citizenship Evidence

 You must submit one of the following U.S. citizenship documents for your child.
+Your evidence must be an original or certified copy.
 Photocopies and notarized copies are not acceptable.

 - Fully-valid, undamaged U.S. passport (may be expired)